Leyla and Mecnun: Spin Off "Ben de Özledim"

 Leyla ile Mecnun was expected to be renewed for a new season.
 However it was cancelled after casts' support to the Taksim Gezi protest.
-The same actors filmed the TV series "Ben de Özledim" about actors who have their TV series cancelled.
+The same actors filmed the TV series "Ben de Özledim" (2013-2014) about actors, screenwriter, director who have their TV series cancelled.
 The first episode of Ben de Özledim tells the finale of Leyla ile Mecnun, but Ben de Özledim is cancelled after 13 episodes.

-Unbroadcast finale
+Unbroadcast 3rd season finale

-In the unbroadcast finale of the show, it was to be revealed that Mecnun actually had an accident when he was a child, leaving him permanently bedridden.
+In the unbroadcast finale of the show, it was in series Bende Özledim.
+Short version of this scene released in 4 season of Leyla ile Mecnun.

+It was to be revealed that Mecnun actually had an accident when he was a child, leaving him permanently bedridden.
 He could not talk or move.
 His mother left, and his father cared for him.
 In reality, the entire TV series had taken place in Mecnun's imagination.

 There is more of a meaning to the characters and only some of them were translatable.

 While Mecnun is sleeping, a tree leaf would wave through the window; this tree leaf is supposed to represent Yavuz.
 Mecnun can only see the tree's leaves shadow waving through the window; this is a reason as to why Yavuz in the show almost always goes into houses through the windows.
 Yavuz, the tree, was planted right in their back garden by Iskender and also gave its name.

 Dede is a syringe that a doctor regularly injects to Mecnun.
 It is a medicine fighting diseases inside Mecnun.
 In the show, he fights negative thoughts by trying to get rid of them via talking.